 An ecosystem of decentralized financial applications created on public blockchains.
-They aren’t governed by a central authority, like a central bank or financial institutions.
+They aren’t governed by a central authority, like a central bank or financial organizations.

 They are virtual representations of goods with a market value that can be transferred from one owner to another electronically.